 It’s cake Friday!
 This week we’re celebrating 16 years of life with my beautiful daughter, Skylar.
 Birthdays are always special but a sweet sixteen is just that much more special.
-To celebrate, she chose this layered chocolate cake.
-Layered with vanilla cream and swathed in glossy ganache, it’s most definitely swoon worthy and befitting of occasion.
+To celebrate, she chose The Ultimate Chocolate Cake.
+It’s most definitely swoon worthy and befitting of the occasion.

-Now for the cake.
-There are quite a few steps involved in making this cake, but one that’ll elicit a few ooh’s and aah’s.
-The texture of the crumb is probably closer to that of devil’s food cake.
+About the cake.
+There are a few steps involved in making this cake, but completely worth the effort.
+The texture of the crumb is similar to a rich devil’s food cake.
 Each layered with whipped vanilla cream and chocolate frosting.
 The addition of cream cheese lightens the frosting and is less rich than a traditional buttercream.
-I’ve decorated the top with delicate French macaroons that beg to be snatched up by those first in line for a slice.
-This layered chocolate cake has multiple nuances that make it my ultimate celebratory cake.
+I’ve decorated the top with French macarons making it celebratory in every possible way.

-I haven’t included the recipe for the macaroons as I’m sure that after you’ve completed all the other stages, you would either have run out of clean kitchen equipment, counter space or steam!
-As our summers are hot and humid, it’s best to keep the chocolate cake in the fridge.
-Always bring up to room temperature before serving as the cold will mask the flavour.
+I haven’t included the recipe for the macarons.
+I’m sure after you’ve completed all the other stages, you would either have run out of clean kitchen equipment and counter space.
+Order them online or at your favourite patisserie.
+In summer, I keep the chocolate cake in the fridge.
+Remember to always bring up to room temperature before serving.
+The cold masks the flavour.
 It will keep well for several days.

 1 cup (250ml) filter coffee